What is an ERN (PAYE Reference Number) and why do I need it?

 0 comments | Tags: , , , ,

 An ERN (Employer Reference Number) is issued to every UK company that registers as an employer.
-It is also referred to as a PAYE reference number because it is used as a unique identifier by HMRC when processing payroll information like income tax and national insurance.
+It is also referred to as a PAYE reference number because it is used as a unique identifier by HMRC when processing payroll information, such as income tax and National Insurance.
+It is used to collect taxes, ensure that the business pays the correct amounts to HMRC and monitor compliance.
 An ERN is included in the welcome pack HMRC sends out to each newly registered employer.

 Every business must register as an employer with HMRC as soon as it hires its first employee on Pay As You Earn (PAYE).